-For a complete list of all content changes, the easiest way to compare differences between versions internally is to use a document lifecycle tool such as GitLab or GitHub.
+For a complete list of all content changes, use a document lifecycle tool such as GitLab or GitHub to compare differences between versions internally.
 If you need to produce a file to share externally, use the pretty-diff function.
 For more complex diff functions such as excluding file types, use pretty-diff.
 These workflows capture all changes to a repository, whether manually logged or not.

 Once you run the compare, you can share the compare internally by copy/pasting the address from the address bar.